FirasAbouzahr/CollectiveRepo/Geant4PETSimulations/readme.md

 Now, here's how to compile and run this code:

-* Start by saving this directory while keeping the above comments in mind (like choosing only one geometry .cc script to move to Geant4PETSimulations/source/geometry) and move into into another diretory, say we call it PETSimulation.
+* Start by saving this directory while keeping the above comments in mind (like choosing only one geometry .cc script) and place it into into another diretory, say we call it PETSimulation.

 ```
 PETSimulation $: pwd
 /path/to/PETSimulation
 ```
-* Geant4PETSimulations should be located inside of it now.
+* Geant4PETSimulations should be located inside of PETSimulation, check with:
 ```
 PETSimulation $: ls
 Geant4PETSimulations